-Since that time, I’ve learned so much about early learning, what tiny children are capable of, and how to make teaching them fun, exciting, and simple.
+I first learned about Glenn Doman in 2007, and since then I have learned so much about early teaching, what babies and toddlers and young kids are capable of, and how to make teaching them fun, exciting, and simple.

 This website is where I share that passion with the world.
 My goals are to:

 1. Make early teaching accessible.
 Unfortunately the Doman books are pretty unclear.
 They don’t give a schedule (daily schedules, suggested content, etc), they don’t give much information about what to expect, and they don’t give information about transitioning from early teaching methods (babies and toddlers) to teaching methods for older children (preschool and above).

 This can leave parents feeling overwhelmed and lost, with more questions than answers after reading one of Doman’s books.
 I want to share the information I’ve learned to help other parents navigate through their journey.